learn-co-curriculum/java-this-reference/README.md

    references the same object as `fido`.
 Since step-into was pressed, the debugger stops at the first line of code in the `getTreat()` method.
    ![fido debug](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_fido.png)
-4. You can press either step-over  or step-into to execute the two assignment statements in the `giveTreat()` method since neither makes a method call.
+4. Press step-over to execute the two assignment statements in the `giveTreat()` method since neither makes a method call.
    Keep in mind that the compiler evolves the code to use `this` to access the instance variables: